ieco-lab/scariR/R/(0)_README_R.txt

 ## About

-This is the original version of this function, but the name was changed (_CV) to indicate the type of object it should be used on (S4 type SDModelCV)
+This is the original version of this function, but the name was changed (_CV) to indicate the type of object it should be used on (S4 type 'SDModelCV')

 This function will create a directory for and save a MaxEnt model that was run using the `SDMtune` R package.
 It will use the model to calculate a list of summary statistics based on the test data and covariates given.
 ONLY works on SDModelCV type models from SDMtune package.

+First used in vignette 050

 ## Changelog

+v0-
-- 2024-02-13- name changed and version without _CV created
+v1- 2024-02-13- name changed and version without _CV created